 - Intended for children under 13.

-- Unclear whether this product collects personal information online from children under 13 years of age.
+- Unclear whether this product collects personal information from children under 13 years of age.

 - Unclear whether intended for parents or guardians.

 - Company does have actual knowledge that personal information from users under 13 years of age is collected.